 Receiving a Refund

 To receive a refund for your AQ, ABQ, or HSQ course, you must withdraw from the course before a specific date.
-For information about each term's refund schedule, please see the Refund Policy & Schedule page (select the appropriate term's schedule, and scroll to the section Additional Qualifications Courses).
+For information about each term's refund schedule, please see Lakehead University's Refund Policy & Schedule page (select the appropriate term's schedule, and scroll to the section Additional Qualifications Courses).
 You can also view our Departmental page on withdrawals and refunds.

-Online courses are delivered over the Internet through your web browser.
+Online courses are delivered online.
 Information about accessing your course(s) will be distributed through your Lakehead University e-mail account.
-Some versions of Netscape & Internet Explorer are not supported by myCourseLink (Desire2Learn, Lakehead University's online system).
 Please test your browser and view our online learning environment using the following link: